clawpack/doc/doc/googleearth_plotting.rst

   plotfigure.kml_colorbar = kml_colorbar

+plotitem and plotaxes attributes
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The plotaxes attributes
+`colorbar`, `xlimits`, `ylimits` and `title` will all be ignored by the KML plotting.
+For best results, the attribute `scaled` should be set to its default value `False`.
+The only plotaxes attribute that might be useful in some limited contexts is the `afteraxes` setting, and only if the `afteraxes` function does not add plot features that cause Matplotlib to alter the space occupied by the figure.
+In most cases, the `afteraxes` commands should not be needed or should not be used.

+The most useful `plotitem` type will probably be the `2d_pcolor` type, although other types including the filled contour `contourf` can also be used to good effect.
+The transparent
+colormap is particularly appealing visually when overlaid onto the Google Earth ocean bathymetry.
+This colormap is the `geoplot.googleearth_transparent` colormap, available in the geoplot module.
+Other colormaps that are designed to work well with the Google Earth browser backdrop are the `googleearth_lightblue` and `googleearth_darkblue` colormaps.
+These are solid colormaps, with the zero sea surface level set to colors which match those of the ocean bathymetry.

-These color axis range `[cmin, cmax]` and the colormap `cmap` should be consistent with those set as plotitem attributes.
+A colorbar can be associated with each figure in the Google Earth browser by setting the figure attribute `colorbar`.
+The color axis range `[cmin, cmax]` and the colormap `cmap` should be consistent with those set as plotitem attributes.

 Gauges and miscellaneous settings
 ---------------------------------